RJEGR/BM/BOLD_processing.md

 mafft --maxiterate 1000 --localpair  peces_bold_0.2_cntrds_100_COI_bos_taurus.fa > peces_bold_0.2_cntrds_100_COI_bos_taurus.afa
 ```

+# 2. Multiple sequences aligment using the model as reference

+a.
 Run the multiple sequences aligment using the model as reference using `hmmsearch`:

 ```bash
 #!/bin/bash